 His unit was mobilized to NDRTI in 2004 until 2005 for OIF (Operation Iraqi Freedom).
 They trained Units of Soldiers who were being cross trained in certain vertical and horizontal construction MOS’s before being shipped back to their units and over to Iraq.

 For two years he was Operations NCOIC before accepting a direct commission and becoming the operations officer of the 104th training battalion.
 Two years later, he transferred back to an enlisted soldier and accepted a Master Sergeant position with the 2/361st Reserve Mobilization Training Unit in Sioux Falls.

 He was mobilized to Ft.
 Bliss in 2011 and trained entire units of Army, Air Force, Marines, Navy and Coast Guard units before they were deployed to Afghanistan, Iraq, Guantanamo Bay, Cuba, Horn of Africa and elsewhere.
 His team coordinated the training for Dari & Pashto (FARSI) and Iraqi language training, Combatives Unarmed Self Defense, Mounted & Dismounted Land Navigation, Communications training and Convoy Operations.

 In 2012, he started his own Architecture Firm (Stone Group Architects) and a year later retired from the military after 23 years.
 He retired shortly after receiving his orders for Command Sergeant Major.

 In 2018 SGA merged with M+Architects in Sioux City, IA.
-Stone Group Acquired Image Group Architects in Moorhead, MN and is now a combined firm of five offices in Sioux Falls (corporate) and Rapid City, SD; Sioux City, IA; and Moorhead and Wayzata, Minnesota.
+Stone Group Acquired Image Group Architects in Moorhead, MN and is now a combined firm of five offices in Sioux Falls (corporate) and Rapid City, SD; Sioux City, IA; Fargo, ND and Wayzata, MN.